oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

     headers: {
     'Authorization': 'Bearer ' + context.secrets.TWITTER_API_KEY
 ```
 Notice that we are pulling the twitter api key from a Webtask concept called `secrets`.
-This is basically a set of encrypted value that your webtask has access to.
+This is basically a set of encrypted values that your webtask has access to.
 Great place to put API keys.
 In order to set the secret, you can use the editor
 ![secret manager](/img/posts/freedome_serverless/secretManager.png)

 **Third** we will check if any tweet returned by the API seem to have a promotion in it.
 So far, this check is *very very very* simplistic (we just check that the string of the tweet contains '%')